vladyslavmarkovaccenture/openbsw/libs/safety/safeMonitor/doc/index.rst

 As few dependencies as possible
 +++++++++++++++++++++++++++++++

-Every dependency which gets introduced has to be reviewed form a safety point of view as well.
+Every dependency which gets introduced has to be reviewed from a safety point of view as well.
 So it's better to avoid dependencies as much as possible.

 ASIL partition